Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 What makes Pienza an ideal city?

 The concept of the ideal city is a crucial element of Renaissance architecture.
-In brief, we can say that it marks the transition from verticality -seen in the Middle Ages architecture- to horizontality.
+In brief, we can say that it marks the transition from verticality, as seen in medieval architecture, to horizontality.
 That said, what is evident in Pienza is the sense of perspective that offers open space to the inhabitants.
 The buildings have fewer floors, and therefore the town appears more horizontal.

 Of course, we should mention here that even though Pienza had an anthropocentric approach, it was also planned as a retreat from Rome.
-Thus, one can still see palazzos and other notable buildings destined for the most important citizens of the era.
+Thus, one can still see palazzos and other notable buildings, which were destined for the most important citizens of the era.

 Why didn’t it reach its full potential?

-Despite becoming a role model for other Italian cities soon and eventually for many European ones, Pienza never reached its full potential.
+Despite becoming a role model for other Italian cities soon and eventually for many European ones, Pienza never fully realized its potential.
 But as I wrote at the beginning of this travel guide to Pienza, there’s a reason for that—or, actually, more than one.

 First of all, Pope Pius II’s death in 1464 also meant the end of the project.
 There were plenty more things to build in Pienza; however, the Pope’s death halted the project.
-That said, today, we see how Pienza was when he died and not how it could have been.
+That said, today we see Pienza as it was when he died, not as it could have been.
 The latter, we have to imagine.

 Moreover, in the coming century, Pienza was occupied several times.
-In 1502 the Borgias occupied it, in 1530, the same happened by Charles V, and by 1559 it was the time of the Medici family to take it over.
+In 1502, the Borgias occupied it, in 1530, the same happened with Charles V, and by 1559, it was the time of the Medici family to take it over.
 And then, it was Pienza’s location.
 Located in the Val d’Orcia, the town was too far away from the major urban centers and the main transportation hubs.

 That said, Pienza has remained a small provincial town in Tuscany ever since.
-It’s a pity its significance didn’t grow, but that’s probably why Pienza is still so well-preserved without being altered at all.
+It’s a pity its significance didn’t grow, but that’s probably why Pienza remains so well-preserved, untouched by alteration.

 Pienza travel guide: The main sights